WHO WE ARE ......

 She has a wonderfully loyal team:

 Hayley is in charge.
-Miranda and Alison answer the phone and emails and give out helpful advice.
+Miranda and Katie answer the phone and emails and give out helpful advice.

-Clair & Vee look after our showroom and keep it looking beautiful, they also oversee all of our design consultation visits whilst Sam and Katie expertly inspect, cut and package your orders.
+Clair & Vee look after our showroom and keep it looking beautiful, they also oversee all of our design consultation visits whilst Sam and Tammy expertly inspect, cut and package your orders.

 Nick labels every sample for us beautifully and Caroline makes sure they are organised and sent out promptly.
 Tracey looks after our accounts, making sure everything is straight.
-Linda is a jack of all trades; she helps with organising Vanessa's busy schedule, assists with marketing and upkeep of the website.
+Linda is a jack of all trades; she helps with organising Vanessa's busy schedule, assists with marketing and the upkeep of the website.